wp-plugins/mobile-client-detection-plugin/readme.txt

 since there’s pretty much any popular mobile platform covered.

 = Which values can the query_var 'browser' return ? =
-Currently it returns the tag for each known browser:
 1. fennec, iemobile, mobile safari, googlebot-mobile (or general: mobile).
 2. msie 5,msie 6, msie 7, msie 8, msie 9, chrome, camino, firefox, safari (or general: desktop)
 3. w3c_validator, googlebot (or general: bot)